Filipino cuisine: Cooking, serving and consumption

 Cooking and eating in the Philippines has traditionally been an informal and communal affair centered around the family kitchen.
 Food tends to be served all at once and not in courses.

-Filipino dining culture still draws from traditional skills, but modern fast food restaurants, like the now global Filipino chain Jollibee, mix local and foreign flavors.
-Because Jollibee serves meals like Chickenjoy and Jolly Spaghetti, it is important to many people since it links traditional Filipino recipes with fast food suitable for big cities."
+Kamayan (Boodle Fight), a traditional Filipino communal dining practice where food is served on banana leaves and eaten by hands.

+Boodle Fight during a fiesta in Baler, Aurora.

+Like many of their Southeast Asian counterparts Filipinos do not eat with chopsticks.
+The traditional way of eating is with the hands, especially dry dishes such as inihaw or prito.
+The diner will take a bite of the main dish, then eat rice pressed together with their fingers.
+This practice, known as kamayan (using the washed left hand for picking the centralized food and the right hand for bringing food to the mouth), is rarely seen in urbanized areas.
+However, Filipinos tend to feel the spirit of kamayan when eating amidst nature during out-of-town trips, beach vacations, and town fiestas.

 During the Spanish occupation, Filipinos ate with the paired utensils of spoon and fork.
 The knife was not used as in other countries, because Spanish colonizers prohibited Filipinos from owning knives.
 Filipinos typically use the side of the spoon to cut their food.
 Due to Western influence, food is often eaten using flatware—forks, knives, spoons—but the primary pairing of utensils used at a Filipino dining table is that of spoon and fork, not knife and fork.